Charleen T. Chu, MD, PhD

 A. Julio Martinez Chair in Neuropathology

-Dr. Chu is Professor of Pathology and a member of the Division of Neuropathology and the Graduate Programs of Cellular and Molecular Pathology (CMP) and Neuroscience (CNUP).
-She is also a member of the Pittsburgh Institute for Neurodegenerative Diseases (PIND), the McGowan Institute for Regenerative Medicine, and the Mitochondria, Metabolism and Disease Working Group.
+Dr. Chu is Director of the Ophthalmic Pathology Service in the Division of Neuropathology and Co-Director of the Pathologist Investigator Residency/Research Training Program.
+As principal investigator, she directs a basic research program focused on mitochondrial pathobiology and Parkinson's disease, and is training faculty for the Pathology and Neuroscience Graduate programs, the MSTP and the PSTP.
+She is also a member of the McGowan Institute for Regenerative Medicine and the Mitochondria, Metabolism and Disease Working Group.

 Office Telephone: 412-383-5379